aldolammel/Arma-3-Dynamic-Artillery-Pieces-Script/README.md

 - Mod RHS;
 - Mod CUP.

-**How DAP works internally:** (for advanced editors valuation) There's a workflow in the first pages of the documentation.
-Check it out!
+**How DAP works technically:** (before installation for advanced editors’ valuation) There's a workflow in the first pages of the documentation.
+Check that out!

 __